Hosting and bandwidth provided by MacAce.net.

 The "Mid-2011" Mac mini models likewise have two memory slots but instead support faster 1333 MHz PC3-10600 DDR3 SO-DIMMs.
 Officially, these models only support 8 GB of RAM, but as also reported by OWC, they likewise are capable of supporting 16 GB of RAM with dual 8 GB memory modules.
 These models only run OS X 10.7 and later versions of the operating system.

 The "Late 2012" Mac mini models also have two memory slots but use faster still 1600 MHz PC3-12800 DDR3 SO-DIMMs.
-As of the date last updated (see top), they both officially and unofficially support 16 GB of RAM, but should this number increase in the future (Intel reports that the underlying chipset can support up to 32 GB of RAM), this EveryMac.com Q&A will be updated.
+At least for now, they both officially and unofficially support 16 GB of RAM, but should this number increase in the future (Intel reports that the underlying chipset can support up to 32 GB of RAM), this EveryMac.com Q&A will be updated.

-At the moment, all of these systems support 16 GB of RAM.
-However, like the identification help, the details are most precisely and easily visualized as a chart:
+Much like the identification help, the details are most easily visualized as a chart:

 Alu.
 Mac mini |